 Do I have to reveal my disability to get accommodations?

-Students have the right not to provide documentation of a Learning Disability.
-However, King's is under no obligation to provide accommodations if students do not identify themselves.
-Faculty and staff members have been asked to refer students who discloses a disabling condition to our office for verification of the disability and determination of appropriate accommodations.
+Students have the right to not provide documentation of a Learning Disability; however, King's is under no obligation to provide accommodations if students do not identify themselves.
+Faculty and staff members have been asked to refer students who disclose a disabling condition to our office for verification of the disability and determination of appropriate accommodations.

 Where do I go on campus to receive accommodation?

-Contact the Student Success Coordinator via email, or visit her in A126.
+Contact the Student Success Coordinator via email, or visit the office: A126.